gomesdasilva/ACTIN/paper.md

 The code is available and will be updated on [GitHub][] and [PyPI][] and can be easily installed using pip.

-<sup>1</sup>
-rdb tables are tab separated ASCII files with headers separated from the data by minus ('-') symbols with the same length as the headers.</sup>
+[^1]: rdb tables are tab separated ASCII files with headers separated from the data by minus ('-') symbols with the same length as the headers.

 [GitHub]: https://github.com/gomesdasilva/ACTIN
 [PyPI]: https://pypi.org/project/actin/